 ABSTRACT

 The aim of the present handbook is to assist the structural design engineers by presenting them in a single document with all the information relevant to the use of threaded fasteners in jointed spacecraft components.
+This document provides additional information for the application of standards ECSS‐E‐ST‐32 (Structural general requirements), ECSS-E-ST-32-01 (Fracture control) and ECSS-E-ST-32-10 (Structural factors of safety for spaceflight hardware).

 BACKGROUND